“Air-Mobile”

 This otherwise-Stariloized Uniform is identified only by his Pocket Hanger patch.

-101st ABN (AIR), slick-Door Gunner:
+101st ABN (AIR), Slick-Door Gunner:

 I love this guy, he’s … a little from the other side of the spectrum.
-Story coming, On his helmet has added a Screaming Eagle, but perhaps not in such a positive light, a little bit of a paranoid “Oh My God” look on the face.
-Note the odd un-faded areas, implying there were some kind of shoulder boards, or pads on the shirt at some point, and there was a packet patch applied at some point on the shirt as well.
-I guess it may have been pulled from the clean pile and his insignia was applied to it.
+Story coming, on his helmet has added a Screaming Eagle, but perhaps not in such a positive light, a little bit of a paranoid “Oh My God” look on the face.
+Note the odd unfaded areas, implying there were some kind of shoulder boards or pads on the shirt at some point, and there was a packet patch applied at some point on the shirt as well.
+I guess it may have been pulled from the clean pile, and his insignia was applied to it.

 101st ABN.
 (AVN) Vietnam Crew Chief / Door-Gunner: